music

 Elysium is built using the free/open source plugdata environment for the Pure Data visual programming language.
 This started life in a different guise years ago as an iPhone app, but I recently rewrote it for the modern world as a plugin directly for the DAW.

 I refactored the patches from the (now defunct) pd-extended library, to run in pd-vanilla.
-This is to allow me to compile it in Heavy for C++/native VST development.
+This was to allow me to compile it in Heavy for C++/native VST development but I quite liked working through plugdata in a DAW.

-The synth consists of 3 banks of oscillators.
-Pure sine waves, Harmonic notes, and Organ notes (both the Harmonic and Organ notes are additive sine functions).
-Each bank two sets of 8 notes of identical pitches.
+The synth consists of 3 banks of oscillators; sine waves, harmonic notes, and organ notes (both the Harmonic and Organ notes are additive sine functions).
+Each bank has two sets of 8 notes of identical pitches.
 You adjust the volume levels of the pitches to build chords that cross-fade from one to the other.
-You can set the base pitch of note 1, the the octave, and the scale which determines the relative pitches across the bank.
+And you set the base pitch of note 1, the the octave, and the scale which determines the relative pitches across the bank.

-Each bank has a set of controllable effects, including chorus, distortion, and modulation (both AM and FM for wilder effects), and they all finally pass through a global reverb unit “Space” that has controllable characteristics.
-The modulation unit is based on an old analogue Throbbing Gristle device, but it’s my own interpretation of it.
+Each of the three banks has a set of effects including chorus, distortion, and AM/FM modulation, and they all pass through a global reverb unit I built, Space, where you control characteristics as opposed to just straight up reverb params.
+The modulation processor is based on an old analogue Throbbing Gristle device, but it’s my own interpretation of it (I reused it in Orbit).

 Download